 SCS-51 was the Navy's designation for ILS-Instrument Landing System, the equipment for which had been installed just before our June deployment in May of 1947.
 I liked the method and it was a boon to Ft.
 Randall whose airfield was not equipped with GCA, yet surely needed a modern precision approach system for aircraft because of its regularly foul weather.
 Our search mission ended in a return to NAS Kodiak on August 13, 1947 at the end of which Johnson made a radio range letdown in instrument conditions to NAS Kodiak.

-Dick Korn was another PPC in squadron VP-H/L-7 who became the beneficiary of a good APS-15 radar operator in his crew.
+Dick Korn was another PPC in squadron VP-H/L-7 (as VP-107 was briefly named in a Navy fit of naming exercises) who became the beneficiary of a good APS-15 radar operator in his crew.
 The circumstance began as a simple transit flight from NAS Kodiak to NAS Adak, with some off-airways patrolling along the way.
 Again Aleutian weather reared its head and as its first challenge provided headwinds much higher than those forecast.

 In an aside to the Dick Korn flight to Adak, let me take a paragraph to give the reader a graphic idea of what winds can present to a pilot in the Aleutian theatre.
 One day a PBY-5A took off on the east leg of the Kodiak low frequency radio range.
 The object of this prescribed "climb out" was to go out far enough to reach a certain altitude and then reverse course and come back over the Kodiak range station with sufficient altitude to get over the Alaska Range heading westward.
 On this one day, the PBY-5A, a very slow aircraft, made it back over the Kodiak radio range station seven hours later!
 The plane had reached its assigned altitude of 7,000 feet.
 The winds had borne the plane so fast on its outbound east course that it had a great distance to fly to just get back to its departure point.
 Seven hours took a big chunk out of that PBYs cruising range.
 The pilot just did make it to the other side of the Alaska Range and landed at Naknek, Alaska, well short of the Adak destination.